The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A concrete example: a branching fraction measurement

 where $\cal B$ is the branching fraction, $N$ is the observed yield and $e$ is the detector efficiency.
 It is evident from Eq.~\ref{eq:RK} that a problem in the efficiency estimation would unavoidably lead to an incorrect determination of the branching ratio.

 For this example, we consider the branching fraction measurement of a hypothetical decay of the type $P\to V C$, where $V\to AB$ is a hypothetical intermediate resonance decaying into two given particles $A$ and $B$, and $C$ is a companion final-state particle.
-Branching ratios are typically normalised relative to decays with similar topology, e.g. $P \to X C$ channel, with $X \to AB$, where the branching ratios $P\to X C$ and $X\to AB$ are assumed to be well known.
+Branching ratios are typically normalised relative to decays with similar topology, which we denote here with $P \to X C$ channel, with $X \to AB$, where the branching ratios $P\to X C$ and $X\to AB$ are assumed to be well known.
 For instance the Particle Data Group (PDG) lists several branching fractions for various systems, some of which have uncertainties as low as 3\%~\cite{PDG:2022pth}.
+In addition to the normalisation itself, crosschecks involving other control channels with well known branching fractions are often performed during experimental analyses.
+In the following, we consider the existence of a second control channel denoted with $P\to Y C$ with $Y\to AB$.

+The advantage of the existence of a second control channel stands in the possibility to build ratio of branching fractions, \textit{i.e.} the same procedure developed for the signal is employed on the control channel by replacing in Eq.~\ref{eq:RK} the signal efficiency and observed yield with the corresponding control channel counterparts.
+Ratios of branching fractions, in fact, are typically characterised by smaller uncertainties compared to single branching fractions, since common sources of uncertainties are cancelled out in the ratio.
+For instance, the PDG reports ratios of branching fractions which are known with a precision at percent level~\cite{LHCb:2016ehk}.

-In addition to the normalisation itself, cross-checks involving other control channels with well known branching fractions are often performed during experimental analyses.
-In our toy example we consider another decay mode, $P\to Y C$ with $Y\to AB$, and assume the ratio of the branching ratios of the two control modes to be known at 1\% level.
-Ultimately, the task of the DL Advocate is to place an upper bound on the systematic associated to signal branching ratio measurement due to possible mismodelling of the efficiency.
+In conclusion, in our toy example we assume the absolute branching ratio of the normalisation channel to be known with a precision of 3\%, the ratio of branching ratios between the two control channels to be known with a precision of 1\% and we train the DL Advocate to place an upper bound on the systematic associated to the measurement of signal branching ratio while obeying these constraints.